josepereira1/dissertation/README.md

 # Dissertation: Study on the importance of the Principles and  Patterns of Microservices Architectures

+**Notice**: The dissertation document will be placed here shortly when it is published.

 # Links:
 - [Website](https://josepereira1.github.io/)
 - [LinkedIn](https://www.linkedin.com/in/joseandrepereira)